- Home >

 Banqueting House

-Banqueting House is part of the Historic Royal Palaces and is the site of King Charles I execution of 1649.
+Banqueting House is part of the Historic Royal Palaces and is the site of King Charles I execution in 1649.
 It’s also home to the Ruben’s Ceiling, the only surviving in-situ ceiling painting by one of the greatest artists of all time.

 Frequently Asked Questions: